vojtechspevak/CapellaOslcAdapter/README.md

 # CapellaServer API endpoints #
-CapellaServer endpoints are briefly described here _baseurl_ is chosen URL where the server runs like http://localhost:3333.
+CapellaServer endpoints are briefly described here.
+The _baseurl_ is the chosen URL where the server runs like http://localhost:3333.
+Use of each of the endpoints can be seen in the sample requests.

 Endpoint for retrieving the projects that does not expect any parameters:\